 To meet production goals, we analyzed the entire mine hoisting system, from the underground surge bin, to the surface skip dump bin.
 To avoid a prolonged mine production hiatus and accommodate higher capacity skips, the expansion required the production headframe height to be raised.
 We did this through construction of a stand-alone, four-leg, A-frame structure with penthouse sheave decks, a first in Canada.
 The new steel headframe was the tallest in the world at the time if it’s construction, measuring 95.7 meters.

 The hoisting plant features a ground mounted four-rope, 234 inch diameter, nominal 12,950 horsepower, friction hoist; the first application of such a design in Canada.
-This project was completed while the mine remained in production from July 2009 to March 2012.
+This project was completed while the mine remained in production.